shorebirdtech/docs/docs/guides/add-to-app/android.md

 :::note
-If you provided a build number to the `shorebird release aar` command using the `--build-number` argument, you must also provide that same build nubmer to the `shorebird patch aar` command.
+If you provided a build number to the `shorebird release aar` command using the `--build-number` argument, you must also provide that same build number to the `shorebird patch aar` command.
 :::